-After calculation of taxes due there is also a special contribution for social security (due by all wage earners) that we mention separately since it is applied after taxes and hence does not influence net taxable income.
+After calculation of taxes due there is also a special contribution for social security (due by all wage earners).
+This contribution is computed separately since it is applied after taxes and hence does not influence net taxable income.

 Following the contributions and taxes, the benefits are simulated.
 Family allowances include the birth allowance and the child benefits.
 Next, the most important categories of social assistance are simulated (income support as well as income support for the elderly).
+The latter is switched off in the baseline (see section 2.3.4. for more details).